Can Bed Bugs Climb Walls? Getting Rid Of Bed Bugs

 Try to use non-chemical methods first; these include extreme cold temperatures of 320F and high temperatures of 115oF.
 You can also use a steamer in places where bed bugs hide.

 Some of the insecticides you can use include; Pyrroles, Desiccants, Foggers, and Pyrethrins.
+If these treatments don’t work, you may need to call in the professionals and they can give you a quote for bed bug exterminator cost.

 5. Monitor the affected areas